 - Project name shows either a specific name you gave to your project or automatically generated name, which includes year, month, date and time of the project start. - Timing determines the measurement time interval.
-You may enter any number in seconds.
-The recommended sampling time is 900 seconds for protected crops and 1800 seconds for open-field crops. - Exact measurement time.
-It is recommended to select this option that initiate measurements in rounded time.
-For instance, if you choose the 600 s sampling time (i.e. 10 min) when it was 10:06, the measurements will be done in 10:10, 10:20, 10:30 etc. Case you uncheck this option, the measurement starts immediately and the measurement time will be 10:06, 10:16, 10:26, etc. - RTH menu specifies some options for the RTH-48 Meter and SMTE (Soil moisture, temperature and EC sensor) if it is connected to the PTM-48A.
+The recommended sampling time is 15 minutes for protected crops and 30 minutes for open-field crops. - Exact measurement time.
+It is recommended to select this option that initiates measurements in rounded time.
+For instance, if you choose the 10 minutes sampling time at 10:06, the measurements will be done in 10:10, 10:20, 10:30 etc. If you uncheck this option, the measurement starts immediately and the measurement time will be 10:06, 10:16, 10:26, etc. - RTH menu specifies some options for the RTH-48 Meter and SMTE (Soil moisture, temperature and EC sensor) if it is connected to the PTM-48A.
 The Radiation sensor shall be selected as RTH/R PAR.
 The Soil type determines the factory calibration for three available types of the soil: Mineral soil, Potting soil, and Rockwool.
-In case you would like to use your own calibration, please contact your dealer for requesting the appropriate instructions from the manufacturer. - In the Sensors panel, you may configure the pneumatic and analog inputs of your PTM-48.
-Please choose the appropriate leaf chamber and sensor for every input where they are connected to.
-In the Notes field, you may type any comment that relates two every particular leaf chamber or a sensor.
+In case you would like to use your own calibration, please contact your dealer for requesting the appropriate instructions from the manufacturer. - In the Leaf Chamber section, you may find three options.
+The LC-4B Standard mode is commonly recommended for the LC-4B Leaf Chamber.
+The standard measurement cycle is described on Page 11 of this Manual.
+The LC-4B Extended mode includes additional 30-sec long measurement of ambient CO2 concentration at the end of measurement cycle of every leaf chamber.
+This mode is effective at slow fluctuations of ambient CO2 concentration that may take place in controlled environment, in greenhouses for instance.
+However, this certainly makes the measurement cycle longer and, therefore, causes more rapid exhaust of CO2 absorber.
+In case of using the LC-4D Opaque Leaf Chamber, you have to select the appropriate option.
+The Cover field is used in case the leaf is smaller than the leaf chamber window.
+In such case, the PTM-48A Monitor may automatically recalculate the exchange rates according to the evaluated coverage of the leaf chamber window.
+The entered percentage value is responsibility of the user.
+The LT-LC shows the input number where the LT-LC sensor for measuring leaf temperature inside a leaf chamber is connected to.
+In the Notes field, you may type any comment that relates two every particular leaf chamber. - In the Sensors panel, you may configure the analog inputs of your PTM-48A Monitor.
+Please choose the appropriate sensor for every input where they are connected to.
+In case the LT-LC sensor is chosen, the Chamber field appears, and you have to select the input number of the leaf chamber where the LT-LC sensor is mounted.
+The appropriate number appears in the Leaf Chamber section under LT-LC header.
+In the Notes field, you may type any comment that relates two every particular sensor.